 - When you reach 15, interrupt.
 Acknowledge that you see the DT supporter is angry.
 Say you no longer think it is productive to discuss the reasons for your ‘Vis Dis’ Campaign support.
 Excuse yourself then walk away if the conversation is with a stranger, or change the conversation subject (to the weather, weekend plans, etc.) if the conversation is with a friend or family member.

 Remember, if you are having this conversation with a friend or at a family event, change the subject.
-Do not attempt to convert them–though we wouldn’t be surprised if our visual campaign eventually changes some DT supporters POV!
+Do not attempt to convert them–though we wouldn’t be surprised if our campaign eventually changes some DT supporters point of view!